 Be Our Guest is a beautiful and very popular restaurant in the Fantasyland area of the Magic Kingdom.
 The restaurant is a table-service location during dining but is a Disney quick-service location at breakfast and lunch.
-It is so popular and the lines were getting so long that Disney has made this the only quick-service location that accepts advance reservations.
+It is so popular and the lines were getting so long that Disney has made this one of only two quick-service location that accepts advance reservations; the other quick-service restaurant that accepts reservations is ABC Commissary at Disney’s Hollywood Studios.
 You can check availability and make reservations by logging into your "MyDisneyExperience" (MDE) account on a computer or by using the MDE app on your phone or by calling 407-WDW-DINE (407-939-3463).
 If you booked your trip through us, your agent will be happy to take care of this for you, subject to availability.

 Once you have a quick-service reservation at Be Our Guest in the Magic Kingdom, you'll definitely want to take advantage of the option to pre-order your food prior to your vacation.
 Several of my clients have reported really long waits (up to 40-minutes) just to get to order.
 Pre-ordering takes a little time and thought at home but cuts one line and a lot of wasted time out of your Magic Kingdom experience.
 You can pre-order food up to 180 days prior to arrival by logging into your "MyDisneyExperience" (MDE) account on a computer or by using the MDE app on your phone.
 This restaurant is a table-service location at dinner so your server will take your order once you are seated.